 Not necessarily.
-While that used to be true, paint manufacturers now make much better quality products, some of which are designed to offer full coverage with a single application.
+While that used to be accurate, paint manufacturers now make much better quality products.
+Some are designed to offer full coverage with a single application.
 Unless walls are dark or in poor condition, you may not need a second coat.

 “Always go with the lowest bid.”

-“I need to get a hotel room or sleep elsewhere while my home is being painted.“
+“I need to get a hotel room or sleep elsewhere during my project.“

-While some people simply prefer to be out of the way when a paint job is happening, the myth that paint fumes will be dangerous to you and your family can be fanned away as easily as the odor of the paint.
-Almost all products available for sale today are low in VOCs, or Volatile Organic Compounds, meaning besides the slight smell of paint, there is no real negative impact of being around the paint.
+While some people prefer to be out of the way when a paint job is happening, the myth that paint fumes will be dangerous to you and your family can be fanned away as quickly as the odor of the paint.
+Almost all products available for sale today are low in VOCs, or Volatile Organic Compounds, meaning besides the slight smell of paint, there is no real negative impact of being around it.